lgtm-migrator/project-wisdom/README.md

 cp .zat.example .zat
 ```

-### Add the username and password to the .zat file
+### Add the username and password to the .zat file (optional)

+Necessary if you want to run the server, but not if all you want is to run the test suite.

 Where "username" is your Zendesk login with `/token` appended to the end (e.g. `foo@dxw.com/token`), and "password" is
 available in the dxw 1Password as "Zendesk API Key".